 Not long after, all of the native English teachers made the bar their afternoon home as well.
 I think they discovered it before I did, but it wasn’t until about a month into being at work that our schedules lined up so as to permit our lunches to be enjoyed together.
 It quickly became our routine.
 If one of us got out of class late, we all knew where the others would be.

 One day, I think it was a Wednesday, we all (five of us) gathered at our watering hole and asked for the specials.
 I remember one because I didn’t want to remember it.
 I didn’t want to order it, but I did.
 I thought it was something else.
 It wasn’t.
 It was tripe, just tripe…covered in brown sauce.
 Sometimes I can manage tripe.
 Sometimes I enjoy it.
-Good menudo (it’s Mexican not Spanish, btw) is great, for instance.
+Good menudo (it’s Mexican not Spanish, by the way) is great, for instance.
 This?
 Not so much.
 I had had it once before…when I was expecting it.
 That day I was expecting something else and when the owner came out to place it before me I winced.
 He hadn’t even set it down yet and I was visibly disappointed.
 I sent it back.
 The owner wasn’t happy about it, he even softly exclaimed “mierda” (shit) as he walked away, but I knew him well enough to know he’d understand.
 He would.
 My friends wouldn’t.

 When I turned my attention back to the table to continue the topic at hand, I discovered there was a new topic, me and my actions.
 I wasn’t prepared and apparently neither were my co-workers.
 They were aghast.